wikimedia/operations-software-netbox/SECURITY.md

 * Prohibit access to your database from clients other than the NetBox application
 * Keep your deployment updated to the most recent stable release

+## Compliance Reporting

+Please note that security compliance reports (e.g. SOC 2) are provided by NetBox Labs only to customers using NetBox Cloud or NetBox Enterprise.
+They are not available to users of self-hosted NetBox Community Edition.

+If you would like to consider upgrading to NetBox Cloud or Enterprise, please contact `sales@netboxlabs.com`.

 ## Reporting a Suspected Vulnerability

 If you believe you've uncovered a security vulnerability and wish to report it confidentially, you may do so by emailing `security@netboxlabs.com`.
 Please ensure that your report meets all the following conditions: